-To recover a page set to its current state you must have:
+To restart from a point of recovery you must have:

-- A backup copy of the page set that is to be recovered. - All the log records created since the RBA identified using either method in "Creating a point of recovery" on page 310.
-This is the restart point for the backed-up page sets.
+- A backup copy of the page set that is to be recovered. - If you used "fuzzy" backup, the log data sets from that including the recorded RBA value to that made by the ARCHIVE LOG command. - If you used full backup, but you do not have the log data set following that made by the ARCHIVE LOG command, you will need to use the RESETPAGE function of the CSQUTIL utility.
+The RBA identified using either method in "Creating a point of recovery" on page 321 is the restart point for the backed-up page sets.